jekyllgrim/ZScript_Basics/Pointers_and_casting.md

   //THIS IS NOT OK!
   if (target)
   	target.GiveInventory("Shotgun",1)
-  	target.GiveInventory("Shell",20); //this will ignore the null-check
+  	target.GiveInventory("Shell",20); //this will ignore the null-check and executes regardless of null check
   ```